It's that time of year again!

 The RAVPower external battery pack also comes in four colors -- blue, red, black, and white -- so each stocking can receive a different color and you can avoid the maddening "that one's mine!"

-Although I'm not a purist, there really is no need to dog-ear your books, especially when you have a few sets of these lovely, cherry-blossom-shaped leaf bookmarks lying around.
+Although I'm not a book purist, there really is no need to dog-ear your books, especially when you have a few sets of these lovely, leaf-shaped cherry-blossom bookmarks lying around.

 After purchasing one set, I had to buy more.